Supplying safe and clean drinking water everyday

 Our current and future needs

-As Katherine grows, we are investing in solutions now that can support Katherine's water needs well into the future.
-Construction of a PFAS treatment plant is underway that will treat up to 10 million litres of water per day.
-Once operational this will give us more flexibility in how we source water in Katherine to meet demand.
+As Katherine grows, we are investing in solutions that can support Katherine's water needs well into the future.
+Construction of a PFAS treatment plant is complete and has the capacity to treat up to 10 million litres of water per day.
+This gives us more flexibility in how we source water in Katherine to meet demand.

 PFAS treatment and monitoring in Katherine

-To ensure our groundwater is clean and safe to drink we are working with the Department of Defence to build a permanent PFAS treatment plant in Katherine.
+To ensure our groundwater is clean and safe to drink we worked with the Department of Defence to build a permanent PFAS treatment plant in Katherine.

 Learn more about PFAS monitoring and treatment